PaulDJoachim/semantic-mapper/README.md

 ## What This Does

-Most language model interfaces show you the single "best" continuation from any given prompt.
-DIA takes a different approach: it generates many possible continuations, clusters them semantically, and builds a tree structure that reveals where the model's reasoning genuinely diverges.
+Language model interfaces are typically optimized to produce a single "best" continuation from any given prompt.
+DIA attempts to identify conditions under which this optimzation fails: it generates many possible continuations, clusters them semantically, and builds a tree structure that reveals where the model's reasoning genuinely diverges toward multiple strong attractors.

-This is based on the hypothesis that consumer-tuned models may still contain latent capabilities for multiple, semantically conflicting inference chains - even if those chains are buried under safety training or preference optimization.
+This is based on the hypothesis that consumer-tuned models may still contain latent capabilities for statistically significant yet semantically conflicting inference chains - even if those chains are buried under safety training or preference optimization.
 By sampling broadly and clustering semantically similar continuations, we can potentially surface these alternative reasoning paths.

 ![Example Image](./images/example_img.png)